Triggering Boundary Phase Transitions through Bulk Measurements in 2D Cluster States: Numerical simulations

-This argument is further supported by the energy calculation for PBC, where we plot the energy gap between $\ket{\psi_{\rm trivial}}$ and $\ket{\psi_{\rm two-fold}}$ in Fig.~\ref{Fig: EE}(b).
-It is clearly demonstrated that there is a level-crossing at the critical point for $N_s \geq 100$, revealing a first-order phase transition.
+This argument is further supported by the energy calculation for PBC, where we plot the energy gap between $\ket{\psi_{\rm trivial}}$ and $\ket{\psi_{\rm twofold}}$ in Fig.~\ref{Fig: EE}(b).
+It is clearly demonstrated that there is a level crossing at the critical point for $N_s \geq 100$, revealing a first-order phase transition.